wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 		  $ sudo docker attach bob_the_container #ñspace
 		- -
 		- -
-		- How can you make a daemon of a container? #card
+		- How can you make a daemon of a container? #car
 			- $ sudo docker run --name daemon_dave -d ubuntu /bin/sh -c "while true; do echo hello world; sleep 1; done" 1333bb1a66af402138485fe44a335b382c09a887aa9f95cb9725e309ce5b7db3

 			  Here, we’ve used the docker run command with the -d flag to tell Docker to detach the container to the background.
 		- -
 		- -
-		- How can you inspect the logs of a container named daemon_dave? #card
+		- How can you inspect the logs of a container named daemon_dave? #car id:: 63401537-d1ab-42d9-af40-90f29c113ea1
 			- see what’s happening.
 To do so, we can use the docker logs command.
 The docker logs command fetches the logs of a container.

 			  $ sudo docker logs daemon_dave